typed-ember/glint/docs/migrating.md

 For helpers, `NamedArgs` and `PositionalArgs` have been merged into `Args: { Named: ...; Positional: ... }`, similar to the change for components.
 Unlike components, however, since neither type of argument is privileged over the other in the way helpers are defined today, there is no shorthand.

-For helpers and modifiers, NamedArgs and PositionalArgs have been merged into Args: { Named: ...; Positional: ... } similar to the change for components.
-However, since neither named nor positional args are more privileged in today's implementation of helpers and modifiers, there is no shorthand.

 {% tabs %}
 {% tab title="Helper Before" %}